wso2-attic/ballerina-integrator/README.md

 ```

 ### Writing unit tests

-In Ballerina, the unit test cases should be in the same package inside a folder named as 'tests'.
-When writing the test functions, follow the convention given below.
+In Ballerina, unit test cases should be in the same package inside a directory named `tests`.
+When writing test functions, follow the below convention:

-- Test functions should be annotated with `@test:Config`.
-See the following example.
+- Annotate test functions with `@test:Config`.
+See the following example:

 ```ballerina
    @test:Config
    function testResourceGetUserProfile() {
 ```

-The source code for this guide contains unit test cases for each resource available in the BFF services implemented above.
+> **NOTE**: The source code of this guide contains unit test cases for each resource available in the BFF services implemented above.

-To run the unit tests, open your terminal and navigate to `backend-for-frontend/guide`, and run the following command.
+To run the unit tests, open your terminal and navigate to `backend-for-frontend/guide`, and then run the following command:
 ```bash
    $ ballerina test
 ```

-> The source code for the tests can be found at [mobile_bff_service_test.bal](guide/mobile_bff/tests/mobile_bff_service_test.bal) and [desktop_bff_service_test.bal](guide/desktop_bff/tests/desktop_bff_service_test.bal).
+> You can find the source code for the tests at [mobile_bff_service_test.bal](guide/mobile_bff/tests/mobile_bff_service_test.bal) and [desktop_bff_service_test.bal](guide/desktop_bff/tests/desktop_bff_service_test.bal).

 ## Deployment